The Great Food Truck Race: How It Works and What You Can Learn

 Speed Bumps are random penalties that affect all the teams, making it tougher for them to prepare their signature dishes or to meet their sales goals.
 These penalties measure how well each truck handles adversity and makes the best of an unexpected situation.
 Over the past several seasons, Speed Bump penalties have included rules that all trucks could only serve vegan food for the week, the teams had to make the supplies they had on their trucks last all day long without restocking, or that everything on the menu had to be sold for less than two dollars.

 You May Also Like...
-FoodTruckr Heroes: King of Pops
+FoodTruckr Heroes: East Side King

 The Food Truck Teams